-The FDA conducted an independent study that tested 88 different olive oils in the United States and turned up no evidence of adulteration.
+The FDA conducted an independent study that tested 88 olive oils in the United States and found no evidence of adulteration.

 About the FDA's Study